 If there is evidence that your condition is well-managed, your chances for coverage are much higher.
 If you have other health conditions in addition to diabetes, coverage will be more challenging to obtain, but, again, the more information we have the better.
 We have relationships with many insurance carriers and will work hard to find you coverage.

 When you apply for life insurance, you will undergo a simple medical exam.
 The exam will include:

 - Weight and height measurements

 - Blood sample

-Along with the information from your application and questionnaire forms, the medical exam results and possible attending physician statements help the life insurance underwriters determine how much life insurance coverage they can offer you and at what price.
+Along with the information from your application and questionnaire forms, the medical exam results and possible medical records help the life insurance underwriters determine how much life insurance coverage they can offer you and at what price.
 Premiums may be higher than that of non-diabetics because the insurance companies consider insuring people with diabetes a higher risk.

 Being Diagnosed After Purchasing Life Insurance